Optical skyrmions and other topological quasiparticles of light

+Very recently, skyrmionic structures were observed in optics~\cite{tsesses2018optical,du2019deep}.
+A lattice of skyrmion-shaped distributions of the evanescent electric field, oscillating in time but preserving their topology, was realised in the especially shaped surface-plasmon polariton (SPP) resonator~\cite{tsesses2018optical}.
+In parallel, a stable, individual skyrmions formed by the spin distribution of a SPP field in the presence of spin-orbit coupling was demonstrated~\cite{du2019deep}.
+These observations of optical fields emulating skyrmionic topological quasiparticle properties opened up a new chapter in modern optics, attracting continuously growing body of research on skyrmionic properties of electromagnetic fields, enabling new approaches to achieving and controlling topological properties of light in space and time, structured light, and light–matter interactions~\cite{rivera2020light}.
+The related applications span from spin-optics, imaging and metrology to optical forces, structured light and topological and quantum technologies.

-In this Review, we outline recent advances in optical skyrmions, present a unified framework of classification of their topological quasiparticle states, and discuss approaches for generation and control of skyrmions in various structured and unstructured material environments in various spectral ranges.
-We further discuss recent developments in topological optical field descriptions towards generalized topological quasiparticle beyond skyrmions, such as merons and hopfions.
-Finally, we overview potential applications that optical skyrmions have fueled, from microscopy, communications and metrology to enhanced light-matter interactions, open challenges and prospects for this fascinating field.\\[4pt]
+In this Review, we outline recent advances in optical skyrmions, present a unified framework for classification of their topological states, and discuss approaches for generation and control of skyrmions in various realizations.
+We further discuss topological optical field description towards generalized topological quasiparticles beyond skyrmions, such as merons and hopfions.
+Finally, we overview potential applications of topological light fields, from microscopy, communications and metrology to enhanced light-matter interactions, and look at the open challenges and prospects of this fascinating field.\\[4pt]

 \textbf{ Classification of topological quasiparticles}\\[2pt]